medialab/minet/docs/cli.md

                                 start pages, separated by
                                 --start-page-separator.
 Defaults to `START
                                 PAGES`.
-  --stateful-redirects          Whether to keep a cookie jar while redirecting
-                                and allowing self redirections that track state.
   --status-column STATUS_COLUMN
                                 Name of the CSV column containing the webentity statuses.
 Defaults to `STATUS`.